savantcare/ptfile/GLOSSARY.md

 - vbl: bool
 - arAge: Array called Age
 - obAge: Object called Age
-- ctAge: Age is a : ct:
+- ctAge: Age is a component
-- cfAge: computed : fn: age of : ct:
+- cfAge: computed function age of component
 - pAge: Age is a parameter to a function
 - ormAge: Age is ORM created with vuex-orm

 ## Start of component functions (similar to class functions)

-- mfAge: method : fn: age of : ct:
+- mfAge: method function age of component
-- wfAge: watch : fn: age of : ct:
+- wfAge: watch function age of component
-- mtfAge: Mutation : fn: age
+- mtfAge: Mutation function age

 ## Start of prop (similar to function parameters) part of a component

-- psAge: prop of type string called age in : ct: .
+- psAge: prop of type string called age in component .
 Prop is function paramter
-- pnAge: prop of type number called age in the : ct:
+- pnAge: prop of type number called age in the component
-- paAge: prop of type array called age in the : ct:
+- paAge: prop of type array called age in the component
-- poAge: prop of type object called age in the : ct:
+- poAge: prop of type object called age in the component

 ## Start of Data (similar to local variables) part of a component

-- dblAge: data of type boolean called age in the : ct:
+- dblAge: data of type boolean called age in the component
-- dsAge: data of type string called age in the : ct: .
-Data is local variable\
+- dsAge: data of type string called age in the component.
-- dnAge: data of type number called age in the : ct:
+- dnAge: data of type number called age in the component
-- daAge: data of type array called age in the : ct:
+- daAge: data of type array called age in the component
-- doAge: data of type object called age in the : ct:
+- doAge: data of type object called age in the component

 ## Start of Component short forms